voidpx/sproxy/README.md

         -k <keystore file> - keystore file(pkcs12) that contains the key to be used by the tunnel client to authenticate with the tunnel server
       server - run as a tunnel server
         -h <host> - address at which the tunnel server will be listening
-        -p <port> - port on which the tunnel server will be listening
+        -p <port> - port on which the tunnel server will be listening -6 if present, listen on ipv6 address
         -a <authorized key file> - file that contains the public keys that are authorized to connect to this tunnel server
       genKey - generate a key pair(RSA) for tunnel client and server respectively for mutual authentication, generated files are:
         tc.p12 - tunnel client key store